-- Bachelor's degree from an accredited institution and completion of the required undergraduate leveling courses. - Applicant interview with Director of M.B.A. program. - Application - Student must meet one of the following criteria: - Have an overall undergraduate GPA of at least 3.0 (4.0 scale). - Have a graduate GPA of at least 3.0 (4.0 scale) after completing nine graduate hours.
+- Bachelor's degree from an accredited institution. - Application - Student must meet one of the following criteria: - Have an overall undergraduate GPA of at least 3.0 (4.0 scale). - Have a graduate GPA of at least 3.0 (4.0 scale) after completing nine graduate hours.